cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

 the capacity reservations to calculate the desired size of the runner pool, subject to the limits of `minReplicas` and `maxReplicas`.
 The idea is that a `capacityReservation` is deleted when a job is completed or canceled, and the pool size will be equal to `jobsStarted - jobsFinished`.
-However, it can happen that a job will finish without the HRA being successfully notified about it, so as a safety measure, the `capacityReservation` will expire a configurable amount of time before it is deleted without regard to the job being finished.
+However, it can happen that a job will finish without the HRA being successfully notified about it, so as a safety measure, the `capacityReservation` will expire after a configurable amount of time, at which point it will be deleted without regard to the job being finished.
 This ensures that eventually an idle runner pool will scale down to `minReplicas`.

 However, there are some problems with this scheme.
 In theory, `webhook_startup_timeout` should only need to be long enough to cover the delay between the time the HRA starts a scale up request and the time the runner actually starts,